Professional brand and networking Building Your Personal Brand

 The Important Reality

-If you try these quick fixes but still feel very stressed about posting, you need to figure out if you're dealing with internal fear (visibility friction) or an unsupportive workplace (external pressure).
+If you try these quick fixes but still feel stressed about posting, you need to figure out if you're dealing with internal fear (visibility friction) or an unsupportive workplace (external pressure).

 If you have to constantly hype yourself up just to survive judgment from coworkers or a boss who ignores your progress, then you are in a bad situation.
 You can't fix a toxic culture just with personal marketing tricks; it’s time to focus on planning your exit strategy.